Red-Hat-Developer-Games/quarkus-challenge/README.md

 For prod mode, as this exercise is focused on creating the Quarkus Application, you will be provided all the resources needed to have a Postgres database running in the Openshift cluster.
 You will only need to configure the Quarkus Application to connect such Database.

 Now you should be ready to run the boostraped application.
 The dev mode is an awesome mode that Quarkus has that allows you to write code and get the result of your changes without having to restart the application at all.
-To start the application in `dev` mode use: ./mvnw compile quarkus:dev.
+To start the application in `dev` mode use: `./mvnw compile quarkus:dev`.

 This will also listen for a debugger on port 5005.
 If you want to wait for the debugger to attach before running you can pass `-Dsuspend` on the command line.
 If you don’t want the debugger at all you can use `-Ddebug=false`.

 Once started, you can request the provided endpoint: